sdiehl/wiwinwlh/tutorial.md

 like [Hastache](#hastache) but instead provides an API for building up HTML documents from logic where the format out of the output is generated procedurally.

+For sequencing HTML elements the elements can either be sequenced in a monad or with monoid operations.

 ~~~~ {.haskell include="src/27-web/blaze.hs"}
 ~~~~